Zaila Avant-garde: Life

 Avant-garde was born in Harvey, Louisiana, the daughter of Alma Heard and Jawara Spacetime.
 Her father chose her last name to honor John Coltrane.
 She has cited Malala Yousafzai, Serena Williams, and Coco Gauff as inspirations.
 Her basketball heroes include Stephen Curry, James Harden, Diana Taurasi, Kevin Durant, and Maya Moore.
+In 2025, she began studying cell biology and molecular genetics at the University of Maryland.
+Her younger brother, Zwe Spacetime, was a finalist in the 2026 Scripps National Spelling Bee.

 Spelling bee

 Avant-garde reached the national level in the 2019 Bee.
-She used a study resource called SpellPundit to learn about 12,000 words per day.
 Her coach was former Scripps finalist Cole Shafer-Ray, who also coached the runner-up, Chaitra Thummala.
 In the 2021 competition, she won the title by correctly spelling "Murraya".
 The first place comes with $50,000 in cash and prizes.
 Due to pandemic concerns, only the 11 finalists competed in person, in a session that took fewer than 2 hours.
 She is the first African-American contestant to win the Scripps National Spelling bee, competition.
-Before her, MacNolia Cox became the first African-American contestant to reach the final stage in the 1936 Bee, and a young Black girl had won the first-ever national spelling bee in the United States in 1908.
+Before her, MacNolia Cox became the first African-American contestant to reach the final stage in the 1936 Bee, and Marie Bolden had won the first-ever national spelling bee in the United States in 1908.